Shell (computing): Invocation from a program

+Beyond these standard functions, Windows for example provides the "Windows Shell API" which exposes a set of functions that programs can use to interact with the Windows shell.
+These shell functions are provided in DLL's (like shell32.dll and shlwapi.dll) and do not need the default Windows shell GUI i.e. explorer.exe to be running.
+Explorer.exe and its replacements generally make use of the Windows Shell API to provide users with a Windows shell GUI without having to implement themselves the Windows shell core functionalities (which are implemented and provided by shell32.dll and shlwapi.dll).
+But programs can use the Windows Shell API for other purposes and without providing users with a shell user interface.

 Other uses

 "Shell" is also used loosely to describe application software that is "built around" a particular component, such as web browsers and email clients, in analogy to the shells found in nature.
 Indeed, the (command-line) shell encapsulates the operating system kernel.
 These are also sometimes referred to as "wrappers".

 In expert systems, a shell is a piece of software that is an "empty" expert system without the knowledge base for any particular application.